ngx-material-dashboard/ngx-material-dashboard/README.md

 I have included [angularplayground.it](https://angularplayground.it/) with sandboxes for developing library components in isolation.
-Since it requires a main application I added a `playground` directory with minimum files needed for a main application for `angularplayground`.
+Since it requires a main application I added a `playground` directory with minimum files needed for a main application for `angularplayground`, and linked the widgets library so sandboxes can be created from components there.
 To run the playground just run the following:

 ```bash
 npm run playground